skarrmann/janus/firmware/kmk/README.md

 This default layout is inspired by [Callum's QMK layout](https://github.com/qmk/qmk_firmware/tree/master/users/callum), with the following differences:

-* Mods are moved to the bottom row on each layer, and are mirrored on both sides.
+* Mods are moved to the bottom row on every layer, and are mirrored on both sides.
-* No one-shot mods.
-* Key layout is rearranged.
+* Symbol layer only contains non-shifted symbol keys.
+* General differences in key positions.

+Both our layouts use custom oneshot mod implementations to better suit our preferences.

+## Custom oneshot mod implementation

+This custom oneshot mod implementation supports the following:

+* Oneshot mods can be chained together.
+Pressing oneshot mods does not interrupt currently-held oneshot mods.
+* All held oneshot mods are released at the same time.
+They all share the same `timeout` parameter.
+Pressing any oneshot mod key resets the timeout counter.
+* Supports three release modes with the `release_mode` parameter:
+    * `OneShotModReleaseMode.ON_INTERRUPT_PRESS`: Release oneshot mods when first interrupt key is pressed
+    * `OneShotModReleaseMode.ON_INTERRUPT_RELEASE`: Release oneshot mods when any interrupt key is released
+    * `OneShotModReleaseModeON_ALL_INTERRUPT_RELEASE`: Release oneshot mods when ALL interrupt keys are released
+* Optionally supports the ability to cancel active oneshot modes by re-pressing the key with the `cancel_on_repress` parameter.